The state’s administrative authority has to be subservient to government development functionality, says economist and banker Dr Haseeb A Drabu.

 i.
 Development strategy of import substitution

 iii.
-Repositioning of the economy in line with our skill and strengths.
+Repositioning of the economy in line with our skills and strengths.

-In addition to a massive public investment led strategy we need to have a development strategy of import substitution.
-For example on a daily basis the valley consumes 15 lakh eggs We produce one lakh.
+In addition to a massive public investment-led strategy, we need to have a development strategy for import substitution.
+For example, daily the valley consumes 15 lakh eggs We produce one lakh.
 14 lakh are imported.
-Why cannot we look at this.
+Why cannot we look at this?

-We produve 1500 mt of mutton and produce not even 100.
-We need to look inwards, have a conscious policy of import substitution for the next five years.
+We consume 1500 mt of mutton and produce not even 100.
+We need to look inward and have a conscious policy of import substitution for the next five years.
 India did that in the 1950’s.
 That is how we are surviving the way we are surviving.
-We were able to liberalise in 90’s on the back of a huge diversified industrial structure, which was put in place from 1952 to 1964.
+We were able to liberalise in the 90s on the back of a huge diversified industrial structure, which was put in place from 1952 to 1964.
 That needs to be done.

-Second is to take a gross sectoral investment policy rather than industrial policy.
-At that level we need three things, finance, technology and marketing.
-If we are able to do that you will see a huge change in entire set up of J&K.
+The second is to take a gross sectoral investment policy rather than an industrial policy.
+At that level, we need three things, finance, technology and marketing.
+If we can do that you will see a huge change in the entire set-up of J&K.

-Finally we need to reposition our economy in light of globalisation in line with our skills and strengths and not in terms of out strategies of integration or whatever.
+Finally, we need to reposition our economy in light of globalisation in line with our skills and strengths and not in terms of our strategies of integration or whatever.